 The second question marketers are revisiting is "What's working?"
 We all know that consumers interact with us in new ways and with new expectations every day, and that means there will inevitably be gaps in our measurements.
 If an in-store shopper, for example, uses a mobile phone to research an air conditioner before buying, the store has to find new ways to give credit to mobile for that in-store conversion.

 And online-to-offline isn't the only gap we have to cover.
 There are gaps between devices, sessions, channels, and more.
 But it's not impossible to bridge these; successful marketers are thinking about new methodologies and estimates, and working with new tools, in order to better understand what's actually working.

 Target is a great example of this.
 When Target learned that the majority of their customers were starting their shopping experiences on mobile, they had to rethink a few things from the perspective of those mobile-first customers.
 They started using store visits data to better measure the offline impact of their digital marketing.

-But beyond better measurement, they amplified the impact of that knowledge and used that data and insight to curate a unified merchandising experience for their customers across all channels—homing in on what actually drove their customers into stores, and what products they expected to buy.
+But beyond better marketing and mobile measurement, they amplified the impact of that knowledge and used that data and insight to curate a unified merchandising experience for their customers across all channels—homing in on what actually drove their customers into stores, and what products they expected to buy.
 As a result, Target's omnichannel shoppers are now their most valuable customers.